Iodinated contrast-induced thyrotoxicosis

 Iodinated contrast-induced thyrotoxicosis is rare and may occur in patients with pre-existing thyroid disease and through complications of thyrotoxicosis (e.g. cardiac arrhythmia) may be fatal.
 Patients with a normal thyroid gland are unaffected.

-Patients with existing thyrotoxicosis should not receive iodinated contrast 3 and high-risk patients (see below) should avoid iodinated contrast unless there is a strong indication 4.
+Patients with existing thyrotoxicosis should not receive iodinated contrast medium 3 and high-risk patients (see below) should avoid iodinated contrast unless there is a strong indication 4.

 A recent study has established a strong association between iodine contrast administration and subsequent new hyperthyroidism 1,2.
 Prevalence in iodine-deficient countries is estimated at 0.25-0.5% and in non-iodine deficient countries is 0.025%, although exact prevalence has yet to be determined.

 Patients with multinodular goiter and Graves disease are considered at high risk.
 Other population groups at risk include: